SUM-UP: Detecting Receptivity for mHealth Interventions

 The control condition worsened over time — engagement fatigue is real

 Random delivery didn’t stay neutral — it actively declined.
-The control model’s just-in-time response rate dropped significantly over the 3 weeks (p=0.011).
-This suggests that sending messages at random times causes users to disengage or tune out, making smart timing even more important for longer programs.
+The control model’s just-in-time response rate dropped significantly over 3 weeks (p=0.011), making smart timing even more important for longer programs.

 Control slope: −0.0069/day (p=0.011)